Mid America Search - the Insurance Recruiter. And one of the world's best Insurance Recruiters.

 - Tie in your qualifications, throughout the interview.
 Thoroughly and completely know your skill set(s) as well as your entire resume and how they fit this job.

 - Comprehensively match-up your demonstrated skills, education, industry studies and certifications, career accomplishments, and other resume factors with the key elements the interviewer listed of an ideal candidate for the job opening.

 - Speak positively about co-workers and former employers.

 - Leave your schedule sufficiently open should the interview run longer than expected.

-- Have materials to take notes.
-Take extra copies of your resume.
-Have, if available, a listing of the job opening the interview concerns.
+- Have a setting, such as an office area at your residence, to conduct the phone interview.
+Have materials to take notes.
+Have, if available, a listing or job description of the job opening the interview concerns.

 - Closing the interview (this prepares you for what to do after a job interview).

 - Emphasize interest.
-If you like what you hear regarding the job opening express your interest in the job.
+If you like what you hear regarding the job opening express your interest in proceeding further in the interview process or, if appropriate, let the interviewer know you hope to be the one selected for the job.

 - Summarize your qualifications.